readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 strange social context but it appears to each of them as if she was reacting so objective constraints:

-> Their own social movement has for them the form of a movement of things —
+> 167:1 Their own movement within society has for them the form of a movement
-> things which, far from being under their control, in fact control them. (…) I
+> made by things things, and these things, far from being under their control,
+> in fact control them.

-> call this the fetishism which attaches itself to the products of labour as
+> 164:3 I call this the fetishism which attaches itself to the products of
-> soon as they are produced as commodities, and is therefore inseparable from
+> labour as soon as they are produced as commodities, and is therefore
-> the production of commodities.
-(165)
+> inseparable from the production of commodities.

 Marx uses the analogy of the fetish, an object which is attributed supernatural powers and which ought to inform the actions of people while in reality when